slackhq/keeper/docs/configuration.md

 used APIs.
 These merged rules are given to the target app `L8DexDesugarLibTask`.
-2. L8 will still, by default, generate a dex file of backported APIs into both the test app and target app, which can cause confusing runtime classpath issues due to L8 generating different implementations in each app).
+2. L8 will still, by default, generate a dex file of backported APIs into both the test app and target app, which can cause confusing runtime classpath issues due to L8 generating different implementations in each app.
 Keeper works around this by forcing the use of a single dex file in the target app and preventing the inclusion of a backport dex file in the test app.

 This L8 support is automatically enabled if `android.compileOptions.coreLibraryDesugaringEnabled` is